Tomography by Design: An Algebraic Approach to Low-Rank Quantum States: Efficient Low-Rank QST via Structured Measurements

 In Section~\ref{subsec:ssi}, we showed that the matrix $\mat{U}$, which holds an orthonormal basis for $\col{\rho}$, can be obtained from the isorank submatrices provided the corresponding ambient space subspaces satisfy $\dim \left(\bigcap_{l=1}^L Q_l\right)=R$.
 This condition is generically satisfied when some submatrices share at least $R$ overlapping rows, i.e., $| \iset{r}_{l_i} \cap \iset{r}_{l_j}| \geq R,$ and every row appears in at least one submatrix, i.e., $\cup_{l=1}^L \iset{r}_l = [D]$; see \cite{pimentel2016dsc, stijn2023mlsvdfsj, sofi2025tensor}.
 Consequently, to recover the full density matrix uniquely, every column (resp. row) must contain at least $R$ known entries, as discussed in Section~\ref{subsec:rec}.
+These conditions are not only sufficient for computation but also necessary for uniqueness.
 The structured pattern shown in Fig.~\ref{fig:ovlp} satisfies these conditions generically.

-\paragraph*{Measurement Complexity}{A rank-$R$ $D \times D$ density matrix has $2RD - R^{2}-1$ real parameters, implying that at least this many measurement are necessary for QST.
+\paragraph*{Measurement Complexity}{A rank-$R$ $D \times D$ density matrix has $2RD \!-\!
+R^{2}\!-\!1$ real parameters, implying that at least this many measurement are necessary for QST.
 Under random Pauli measurement settings, the sample complexity scales as $\mathcal{O}(R D \log^2 D)$ instead of $\mathcal{O}(R D)$, due to the coupon-collector–like effect \cite{gross2010csqst, candes2010power}.
-For the structured pattern shown in Fig.~\ref{fig:ovlp}, selective QST requires $M = (R+d)^2 + (L-1)\big((R+d)^2-R^2\big)$ distinct measurement settings.
-When $d=1$, we have $L = D - R,$ and the overall complexity scales as $\mathcal{O}(RD)$, for $R \le D.$ Specifically, for the rank-$1$ case, $M$ reduces to $3D - 2,$ consistent with the result of \cite{finkelstein2004pure}. }
+For the structured pattern shown in Fig.~\ref{fig:ovlp}, selective QST requires $M = (R\!+\!d)^2 + (L\!-\!1)\big((R+d)^2-R^2\big)$ distinct measurement settings.
+When $d\!=\!1$, we have $L = D - R,$ and the overall complexity scales as $\mathcal{O}(RD)$, for $R \le D.$ Specifically, for the rank-$1$ case, $M$ reduces to $3D - 2,$ consistent with the result of \cite{finkelstein2004pure}. }